 Cleaning the bathroom

 - Take on the toilet first.
 Open the lid and spray the seat with multi-purpose bathroom spray, wiping with a microfibre cloth assigned to the toilet.
 Then, squirt the rim of the bowl with toilet cleaner.
-If anyone has been sick (we're looking at you, teens), we'd also recommend dropping in an Astonish Power Toilet Tab for a deep clean.
+If anyone has been sick (we're looking at you, teens), we'd also recommend dropping in an Astonish Power Toilet Tab (opens in new tab) for a deep clean.
 Then close the lid.
 Need more help?
-Check out our guide to cleaning a toilet.
+Check out our guide to cleaning a toilet and if you really need more help check out the 10 best ways to clean up vomit.

 - In the meantime, take a multi-purpose spray and tackle any mirrors and surfaces with a clean microfibre cloth.